 Rothy's is an environmentally-focused women's shoe startup worth over $1 Billion.
 See how they scaled with SAP Business ByDesign.

-Stephen Hawthornthwaite and Roth Martin (from San Francisco, California, USA) started Rothy's over 10 years ago.
+Stephen Hawthornthwaite and Roth Martin (from San Francisco, California, USA) started Rothy's almost 11 years ago.

 Stephen Hawthornthwaite and Roth Martin founded Rothy's, a sustainable lifestyle company selling fashionable shoes and accessories for everyone out of recycled materials.